Legal

 1. Information We Collect

-- Account info: email address, password hash, optional name and avatar.
+- Account info: email address, password hash, optional name and avatar, email verification status.

-- User content: URLs, text, images, and files you share with Ada; AI-classification metadata; notes; and actions you take.
+- User content: URLs, text, images, files, and messages you share with Ada; AI classification metadata; notes; actions you take or approve; and chat history.

-- Consent records: Terms-of-Service version, acceptance timestamp, and IP/user-agent at the moment of acceptance.
+- Consent records: Terms-of-Service version, acceptance timestamp, and IP/user-agent at acceptance.

 2. How We Use Information